HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - getters and setters
   - __proto__
   - prototype
-  - equality operators
+  - equality operators: used
-  - logical operators
+  - logical operators: used
-  - bitwise operators
+  - bitwise operators: used
-  - ternary operator
+  - ternary operator: used
-  - void
+  - void: : used
   - yield
   - await
   - template literal
-  - strict mode
+  - strict mode: heard
   - delete
   - in
   - super
   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: used
-  - while
+  - while: used
-  - do..while
+  - do..while: used
-  - for
+  - for: used
-  - for..in
+  - for..in: known
-  - for..of
+  - for..of: known
   - for await
   - throw
-  - break
+  - break: used
-  - continue
+  - continue: used
-  - import
+  - import: known
   - export
   - label
   - try..catch
-  - switch
+  - switch: heard
-  - class
+  - class: heard
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration: heard
-  - function expression
+  - function expression: heard
-  - return
+  - return: used
-  - default parameters
+  - default parameters: heard
-  - functional object
+  - functional object: heard
 - Data structures
-  - Array
+  - Array: heard
   - mixin
   - extend
   - typed arrays
-  - Map
+  - Map: heard
-  - Set
+  - Set: heard
-  - undefined
+  - undefined: heard
-  - null
+  - null: heard
   - Proxy
   - weak collections
   - timers